ivpn/ivpn.net/src/content/pages/setup/router/ddwrt-wireguard.md

 2. Go to `Setup` > `Tunnels` > and click the `Add Tunnel` button.
 Choose **Enable** and select WireGuard from the dropdown menu.

+3. Set the `MTU` value of the WireGuard tunnel to `1412`.

-3. Click the `Generate Key` button and go to the `Client Area` on the IVPN website to add the generated public key to the `Key Management` area.
+4. Click the `Generate Key` button and go to the `Client Area` on the IVPN website to add the generated public key to the `Key Management` area.
 Make note of the **IP address** we assign to your public key and add it to the IP address field and enter 255.255.255.255 in the **Subnet Mask** field.

     <div markdown="1" class="notice notice--info">
     <strong>Hint:</strong> After clicking <code>Generate Key</code>, it may or may not be possible to copy the public key displayed on the <code>Tunnels</code> page.
 Click the <code>Save</code> and <code>Apply Settings</code> buttons, then go to <code>Administration</code>  > <code>Commands</code>  and enter wg in the <code>Commands</code>  box, then click <code>Run Commands</code> .
 This will display details of the WireGuard connection including the public key, which can be easily copied.<br><br>
     <img src="/images-static/uploads/install-openvpn-ddwrt-wireguard-010.png">
     </div>

-4. Click the `Add Peer` button and enter the following peer configuration (as also shown in the screen shot below):
+5. Click the `Add Peer` button and enter the following peer configuration (as also shown in the screen shot below):

     *   **Peer Tunnel IP:** 0.0.0.0
     *   **Peer Tunnel DNS:** 172.16.0.1